Hassan-Albattra/URL_Phishing_Detection_Dataset/README.md

 - Severe class imbalance in real-world data
 - Lack of open, reproducible datasets accompanying published research

+Although the dataset sources differ from prior works, we ensure comparability by:

+- Using standard evaluation metrics (Accuracy, Precision, Recall, F1-score)
+- Clearly documenting dataset size, class distribution, and sources
+- Aligning evaluation methodology with common practices in the field

 This dataset was created specifically to address these issues:

 ###  Clean, validated samples